hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/16_THE_GREAT_HOME-RULER.md

 British Nation was grateful ; the reactionary element was weak and helpless.
-The sky was resounding with the cry of Reforms and though many an advanced Moderate and vaHant Nationalist did signal service to the National Cause during this period, posterity will justly give credit to the two mighty Lieutenants of the Goddess of Liberty for having kept the flag flying —
+The sky was resounding with the cry of Reforms and though many an advanced Moderate and valiant Nationalist did signal service to the National Cause during this period, posterity will justly give credit to the two mighty Lieutenants of the Goddess of Liberty for having kept the flag flying —